How much does a gravel driveway cost?

 - Additional costs for porous paving systems, such as a geogrid, resin-bound, or tar and chip driveway.

 Driveway gravel sizes range from 0.1"-10" in diameter, and the bigger sizes cost more.
-To make the most-durable gravel driveway, install a 6" to 8" layer of large crushed stones as a sub-base.
+For the most durable driveway, install a 6" to 8" layer of large crushed stones as a sub-base.
 Then place smaller rocks in 4" layers on top of the sub-base, setting each layer with a roller compactor.

-Excavating and digging out land for a gravel driveway costs $1 to $2 per square foot depending on the job size and terrain conditions.
+Excavating and grading a gravel driveway costs $700 to $2,500.
+Excavating costs $1 to $2 per square foot for a gravel driveway, depending on the job size and terrain conditions.
 The cost to grade a gravel driveway is $4 to $8 per square foot.
-An average driveway costs around $700 to $2,500 to excavate and grade.

 A long-lasting gravel driveway should be a minimum 8" to 12" deep and made up of three 4" thick layers.
 Layer the gravel with 4" of fist-size gravel at the sub-base, 4" of golf-ball-size gravel for the middle layer, and a 4" deep surface layer of 0.75" gravel.